About Pricing & Liquidity

 Large orders & In-kind transfers

 For orders of more than 25,000 units of any of our ETFs (1 PNU, or Prescribed Number of Units, is equal to 25,000 units), please ask your investment advisor to contact our trading department (details below).
-Alternatively, if you have an account with either of our market makers — National Bank or BMO — they can also help facilitate large orders.
+Alternatively, if you have an account with either of our market makers — National Bank, BMO or TD — they can also help facilitate large orders.

 We are also able to accept in-kind transfers of some securities in exchange for shares of Hamilton ETFs, subject to conditions.
 If you would like to learn more, please have your investment advisor contact our trading department.